oscar-franzen/Thinkpad_X1_Carbon_6th/README.md

 xterm: X11 cursor
 ```

 and it can be opened in GIMP.
 The file consists of multiple layers.
 I modified each layer then exported it as an "X11 Mouse Cursor" file.
 Restart `Xfce4`.
+More details [here](http://shallowsky.com/linux/x-cursor-themes.html).